shoumodip/cbuild.h/README.md

 ```

 ### `CFLAGS`
 The compilation flags used.
-It defaults to `-Wall -Werror -std=c11 -pedantic`.
+It defaults to `-Wall -Wextra -std=c11 -pedantic`.

 ```c
 #define CFLAGS "-Wall", "-Wextra" // Don't be pedantic, the C standard is for boomers!